Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 It’s important to recognize that feeling hurt is a normal reaction to injustice, and sometimes, it’s easy to be hard on yourself during these situations.

-Practice extending forgiveness towards people who react this way towards you and also forgive yourself.
+Practicing forgiveness towards people who react this way towards you and also avoiding self blame can also help reduce stress.
+Show yourself some love by forgiving yourself.

 When we choose to forgive, we better understand other people’s situations, and we ourselves experience improved compassion and empathy.